YorkEarwaker/Electrical-Engineering/rpi-v/jva/grt/README.md

 * level zero raw data ? time series data logs? file transfer? likely yes.
 * Should this be only a server side interaction layer or integration layer used by etl, likely just integration layer, interaction /act or integration /grt ?
-* Keep focus on this project as only interaction with periferals and controllers IOT IIOT .
+* Keep focus on this project as only integration with periferals and controllers IOT IIOT .
-* Keep focus on microcontroller inteaction in the first instance
+* Keep focus on microcontroller integration in the first instance
-* Keep focus on single computer board interaction in the scecond instance
+* Keep focus on single computer board integration in the scecond instance

 ## Status